Comparison of ESB solutions popular on the CIS market

 Cons

-4. The Community edition is very limited.
-If you do not have strong Java expertise, it is better to consider purchasing the paid version right away.
+And if you do not have serious Java expertise, it is better to consider buying the paid version right away.

 In Summary

-Mule is part of the Salesforce ecosystem, which is undoubtedly a plus.
+Mule is part of the Salesforce ecosystem, which is certainly a plus.
 The platform's tools make it possible to work in the iPaaS model.
-The trial and Community versions imply additional costs for licenses and personnel with the required qualifications.
+The trial and Community versions require additional spending on licensing and staff with the right qualifications.

 Red Hat Fuse

 A Red Hat product built on the Camel library.
 The first references to the platform date back to around 2008.
 Of all the solutions covered in this article, Red Hat Fuse is the most developer-oriented.
-On the one hand, this provides virtually unlimited customization options.
-On the other, the entry barrier for analysts is fairly high.
+On the one hand, this provides practically unlimited customization options.
+On the other hand, the entry barrier for analysts is fairly high.

 Pros